[Nikon D2X, 24mm ƒ/2.8, 1/4, ISO 800] Ismael Tarnagda and Jay Shafto wind up a long day in Sabtenga, Burkina Faso.

 Many photographers like to keep things simple.
 For example, they may use a tight shot to show the tear in the child’s eye.
 Don does this also, but his ability to capture the big picture sets him apart from most of his colleagues in the profession.

 Figure 28 “People don’ wanta fool with nothin’.
 But you gotta fool with thangs.
 People is worth foolin’ with.
 All o’ them is.
 I guess not carin’ is ’bout as bad a thang as is.”
-[Home Missions, December 1979, 18.]
+[Home Missions, December 1979, 18.

-While egos are being mentioned, it is important to note that most people who are photojournalist may have relatively large egos.
-Without some ego in this business of photojournalism many would not survive.
+While egos are being mentioned, it is essential to note that most people who are photojournalist may have relatively large egos.
+Without some ego in this business of photojournalism, many would not survive.
 The ego gives the drive necessary in a field so competitive.
 Photojournalists are called many names by media personnel.
 Christlike is far from the description provided to the media in general.
 The difference with Don is that his ego does not show like most journalists.[33]
 What drives Don is not the ego but the love of God.
 Don listens to Christ in his walk; in this way, he is very different from the secular photojournalist.
 “When a bunch of photographers, including some big names like Eugene Smith, would get together, Don was the one who would go for coffee for everyone——he’s just that kind of a guy,” said Knolan Benfield.[34]
 Knolan Benfield was the Director of Photographic Services for many years at the Home Mission Board and worked very directly with Don.
 Don was his manager.
-Knolan Benfield is this writer’s uncle and the one who introduced Don Rutledge to him.
+Knolan Benfield is this writer’s uncle and introduced Don Rutledge to him.

 Figure 30 Angela Fung works in the daycare program at Utopia Parkway Baptist Chapel in New York City.

-Knolan Benfield remembers many times when he thought that Don should just tell the person to try another field.
-Don would ask others to look at the work and let them state the negatives.
+Knolan Benfield remembers many times when he thought that Don should tell the person to try another field.
+Don would ask others to review the work and let them state the negatives.
 On one occasion, a photographer came to see Don and, after talking with the man, introduced him to the writer.
 After looking at the portfolio, the writer made a few suggestions for improvement.
 Several months later, the same man returned with the same portfolio.
 No changes had been made.
 It was as if the man never listened to Don or the writer.
 Don commented later that he could not believe one could have the nerve to show the same portfolio to him twice and not correct the problems.

 Figure 31 Boys at a Baptist community center in Kentucky in 1970.